michaelhasey/3D-Building-Segmentation/README.md

 To begin the pre-processing stage, all .obj files must be converted into [.off file format](https://shape.cs.princeton.edu/benchmark/documentation/off_format.html) in order to be read by the normalization and cloud conversionscript in the next step. .off files represent goemetry by specifying the polygons of the model's surface.
 ```
-cd scripts
-python obj_to_off.py
+python "scripts/obj_to_off.py"
 ```
 #### 3. Convert .off Files to Point Clouds, Normalize, and Export as .ply Files

 As PointNet requires point cloud data as input, the .off files must be first converted into a collection of points.
 This is done by calculating the [barycentric coordinates](https://mathworld.wolfram.com/BarycentricCoordinates.html) of the polygon surface that make up the .off geometry.
 When complete, 2048 of these x,y,z coordinates are randomly chosen to represent the object.
 Once converted, a normalize point cloud function via unit sphere converts all of the points into a range between -1 & 1 in order to standardize the final point cloud size.
 Finally, the normalized pointclouds are exported into [.ply format](http://paulbourke.net/dataformats/ply/) in order to be easily segmented within Rhino and further converted into the proper file formats in the next steps.
+This step is based on an [online tutorial](https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263) and is represented from lines 1 through 150 of our script "off_to_ply.py".

 ```
-cd scripts
-python off_to_ply.py
+python "scripts/off_to_ply.py"
 ```
 ![](readme_images/off_to_pointcloud.png)